AustralianSynchrotron/pmac-rascan/README.md

 * Documentation includes some mathematical and modelling used for the Solver
 * m-files used  for modelling of the whole system are also provided

-## hints for users!
+## Quick hints for users

-* this package is not streamlined for public use, but shared with the best intent of the material to be useful
-* if you wish to look at the Solver: trunk\midLayer\rascanSolveIt.py
+* RASCAN Solver script is here: trunk\midLayer\rascanSolveIt.py
-* an example of an scan control python script if you wish to see how the full system works: trunk\midLayer\rascanScanSample.py
-* both of which depend on epics and trunk\midLayer\rascanLib.py
+* an example of a scan control python script to help demonstrate the system flow is here: trunk\midLayer\rascanScanSample.py both of them need epics and trunk\midLayer\rascanLib.py

 ## License